Choose another writer in this calendar:

 Sigrid Undset was born in Kalundborg, Denmark, the eldest daughter of Ingvald, an archeologist, and Anna Charlotte, the daughter of a Danish attorney.
 Through his father's influence, Undset developed a fascination with medieval history and sagas, ballads, and mythology of Scandinavia.
 From her mother Undsed derived realistic view of life in general, but she never shared her mother's critical attitude toward religion.
 When she was two years old, the family moved to Christiania (now Oslo), Norway, where her father took a position at the university.

 A defining moment in Undset's childhood was when a family friend gave her a copy of Njals Saga.
 Its story absorbed her so much that she lost all other awareness: "I could see it all so clearly that it hurt.
 Skarphedin, with his black eyes and pale face - beautiful eyes, but an ugly mouth - reckless, unpredictable . . . " Ingvald Undset died in 1893, at the age of forty, and the family's financial situation deteriorated.
 Undset's mother sold her husband's collection of books and antiques, many of which Undset later searched for and acquired back.
 Ingvald became the model for Lavrans Bjørgulfsson in Kristin Lavransdotter (1920-22).
 After passing the middle-level exam at a school run by Ragna Nielsen, a supporter of the suffragist movement, Undset took a secretarial training course.
-To support her mother and two sisters, Undset went to work as a secretary for the Wisbech Electrical Company, where she worked nine-hour days.
+To support her mother and two sisters, Undset took a job as a secretary to a German electrical contractor, Wisbech Electrical Company, where she worked nine-hour days.

-Undset kept the job for the next ten years, read on her spare time, and wrote long letters to her Swedish pen pal, Andrea (Dea) Hedberg.
-In 1900 she began to work on a historical novel, finishing the manuscript four years later.
+Undset remained at the office for the next ten years.
+On her spare time she read Norwegian authors such as Henrik Ibsen, history, Shakespeare and Chaucer, and the novels of Jane Austen and Charlotte and Emily Brontë.
+To her Swedish pen pal, Andrea (Dea) Hedberg she wrote long letters.
+In 1900, Undset began to work on a historical novel set in medieval Norway, finishing the manuscript four years later.
 With the hope of having it published, she took it to Gyldenhal Publishing Company in Copenhagen.
 The legendary reply of the editor, Peter Nansen, was: "Don't attempt any more historical novels.
 You have no talent for it.
 But you might try writing something modern."

 Undset's first novel, Fru Marta Oulie, came out in 1907, after the publishing house of H. Aschehoug & Co. had first rejected it.
 "I have been unfaithful to my husband," confessed the protagonist in the story of marital infidelity, which shocked some critics.
-The novel was followed by a collection of short stories, Den lykkelige alder (1908).
-The short novel, Fortællingen om Viga-Ljot of Vigdis (1909, Gunnar's Daughter), was an imitation of Icelandic saga.
-The protagonist is a woman, who raises her son to take revenge on the man, who had ruined her - his father.
-Gunnar's Daughter earned her a government scholarship.
+The novel, set in contemporary Kristiania (renamed Oslo in 1925) was followed by a collection of short stories, Den lykkelige alder (1908).
+Fortællingen om Viga-Ljot of Vigdis (1909, Gunnar's Daughter), a short novel, was an imitation of Icelandic saga.
+Its protagonist is a woman, who raises her son to take revenge on the man, who had ruined her - his father.
+Gunnar's Daughter earned Undset a government scholarship for travel.
 She left her job and devoted herself entirely to writing.

 Her third novel, Jenny (1911), Undset set in partly Rome, depicting with enthusiasm the sights of the Eternal City.
 "Helge whispered aloud to the city of his dreams, whose streets his feet had never trod and whose buildings concealed not one familiar soul: "Rome, Rome, eternal Rome."
 And he grew shy before his own lonely being, and afraid, because he was deeply moved, although he knew that no one was there watching him.
 All the same, he turned around and hurried down toward the Spanish Steps." (from Jenny) The protagonist is a promising young artist, Jenny Winge, who tries to compromise between love and artistic goals.
 Jenny leaves her indolent fiancé, Helge Gram, feels attraction to Helge's father, Gert, a failed artist.
 He leaves his wife, but Jenny doesn't want to marry him.
 She loses her baby who lives six weeks, and travels to Rome where she commits suicide.